padr31/Granular/README.md

 Aside of various physical approaches to the problem, I chose to also some 3D software and investigate the packing parametres of different shaped objects by:

 - Simulating random close packing in Blender 3D software by filling a box with granules and shaking the box inside the software.
-- Calculating packing density
+- Calculating packing densities
-- Calculation
+- Calculating coordination numbers

 ## Issues
 To be able to run reasonably fast computation on my laptop, I used various approximations.